How to Install a Paver Patio Base

 Install the Pavers

-Install the pavers as you would over a conventional gravel base.
-An advantage of this system is that the screeded sand is protected by the panels, so you’re unlikely to mess it up as you work.
+- Note: An advantage of this system is that the screeded sand is protected by the panels, so you’re unlikely to mess it up as you work.

-Building With Paver Base Panels:
+Traditional Patio Base vs. Paver Base Panels: